Ross65536/job-scheduler/README.md

 #### Generating certificates

+> There are already some pre-generated keys in teh `certs` folder useful for trying out the backend + client

 Assuming you are in the `certs` folder.

 > In answer to the question `Common Name (eg, fully qualified host name)` below you should set `localhost` (or your real domain)